Decreased vision and right CN III palsy.

 0 images remaining

-There is a heterogenous predominantly T1 isointense suprasellar mass (23 x 12 x 14mm) that encases/narrows the cavernous segment of the right internal carotid artery.
+There is a heterogenous predominantly T1 isointense suprasellar mass that encases/narrows the cavernous segment of the right internal carotid artery.
 The optic chiasm is draped over the mass, with mild compression of the optic chiasm and adjoining right optic nerve.
 The mass enhances vividly in a heterogeneous fashion on dynamic sequences.

 The patient went on to have a transsphenoidal resection.

 MICROSCOPIC DESCRIPTION: The sections show features of metastatic poorly differentiated carcinoma.
-The tumour forms trabeculae and nests.
+The tumor forms trabeculae and nests.
 No glandular structures are noted.
-The tumour cells have enlarged pleomorphic nuclei, prominent nucleoli and small amounts of cytoplasm.
+The tumor cells have enlarged pleomorphic nuclei, prominent nucleoli and small amounts of cytoplasm.
 No evidence of lymphovascular invasion is seen.
 There is no normal anterior pituitary tissue included.

 - Progesterone receptor: Negative